-1. INTRODUCTION
+I. INTRODUCTION

-Conventional linear power amplifiers (Fig.1a) are replaced by switching (class D) amplifiers (Fig.1b) in an increased quantity to overcome the essential drawback of linear amplifier systems, i.e., the high losses (especially in the case of non-resistive or non-linear loads or if signals with high peakto-rms ratio are amplified [1]).
-Nevertheless, if the output voltages have to be of very high quality (e.g., for high-end audio applications or for test and measuring equipment) switching amplifiers show significant limitations.
-The output voltages of a class D amplifier implies substantial switching frequency components (high-frequency distortion) which has to be reduced by a proper low-pass filtering arrangement.
-However, this filter - which has to be in general of higher order type - reduces the dynamic response and increases the output impedance of the whole amplifier system.
-Also, the interlock delay time of the usually applied bridge topologies, a ripple of the DC supply voltage $\pm U$ and the on-state voltages of the power semiconductor devices (transistor and freewheeling diode) may result in low-frequency distortion [2] which hardly can be reduced by the described switching frequency output filter but has to be lowered by using a special control loop design [3, 4].
-A further problem of switching amplifiers is the possible occurrence of subharmonic frequency components which may result for a small signal-toswitching-frequency ratio or if a pulse width modulation strategy with not constant switching frequency (e.g., hysteresis control or sigma-delta modulation) is applied.
-This subharmonic noise basically cannot be lowered by the output lowpass filter because the concerning frequency components lie within the power bandwidth of the amplifier.
+▼ONVENTIONAL linear power amplifiers (Fig. 1(a)) are replaced by switching (class D) amplifiers (Fig. 1(b)) in an increased quantity to overcome the essential drawback of linear amplifier systems, i.e., the high losses (especially in the case of nonresistive or nonlinear loads or if signals with high peak-to-rms ratio are amplified [1]).
+Nevertheless, if the output voltages have to be of very high quality (e.g., for highend audio applications or for test and measuring equipment), switching amplifiers show significant limitations.
+The output voltage of a class D amplifier implies substantial switchingfrequency components (high frequency distortions) which have to be reduced by a proper low-pass filter.
+However, this filter-which has to be in general of higher order type-reduces the dynamic response and increases the output impedance of the whole amplifier system.
+Also, the interlock delay time of the usually applied bridge topologies, and/or a ripple of the dc supply voltage $\pm U$ and/or the on-state voltages of the power semiconductor devices (transistors and freewheeling diodes), may result in low-frequency distortion [2] which hardly can be reduced by the described switching frequency output filter, but has to be lowered by using a special control loop design [3], [4].
+A further problem of switching amplifiers is the possible occurrence of subharmonic frequency components which may result for a small signal-to-switching-frequency ratio, or if a pulse width modulation strategy with not constant switching frequency (e.g., hysteresis control or sigma-delta modulation) is applied.
+This subharmonic noise basically cannot be lowered by the output low-pass filter because the relevant frequency components lie within the power bandwidth of the amplifier.